zhmu/dos-utils/README.md

 ## NFSv3 client for DOS

 TSR that allows you to map a NFSv3 server over IPv4 to a DOS drive letter.

+## IDE geometry override bootsector

+Custom bootsector that queries the first IDE device for the disk geometry and programs this in the BIOS.
+Useful when using CompactFlash cards on old systems that do not support custom disk geometries.